 SMASH is a state of the art Science, Technology, Engineering and Math (STEM) summer enrichment program for high school students at Stanford, and other colleges.
 High potential Black, Latino/a, Native American, Southeast Asian or Pacific Islander high school students participate in this three-year 5-week summer math and science enrichment program.
 There is no cost to participate.

 High School Summer College allows high-achieving students between 16-19 years to access undergraduate courses at Stanford University.
 This eight- or nine-week experience provides academic, social, and intellectual opportunities not found in a high school classroom.
 Applications for Summer 2022 open on November 15, 2021.

 High school students spend the summer working in research laboratories within the School of Earth, Energy & Environmental Sciences.
 They become involved in existing research projects and are supervised directly by graduate students, post docs and lab managers.
 The program offers several different options, with different areas of focus and time commitments.
 There is no cost to participate; some diversity honoraria available for eligible students.

-Stanford Explore covers the basic fundamentals and current research areas in Immunology, Neuroscience, Cardiovascular Medicine, Regenerative and Stem Cell Medicine, Cancer Biology, Bioengineering and Genetics.
+The Stanford Explore Lecture Series covers the basic fundamentals and current research areas in Immunology, Neuroscience, Regenerative and Stem Cell Medicine, Cancer Biology, Bioengineering and Bioinformatics.
 Students must be in 9th-12th grade at the time of registration.
-Participants may sign up for all 4 weeks or for just 1, 2 or 3 weeks.
-Cost is $750 per week.
+This will be a 3-week virtual program in July.

 Math circles are weekly gatherings of high school, middle school, and elementary school students working on problems involving complex and advanced mathematical topics, guided by mathematicians and educators.
 Fee of $275 per quarter; some financial aid available.